I get emails like the following almost every day from people who are working as employees in companies and want to become prominent thought leaders:

 I’ve used all three, but LeadPages is my go-to these days.

-If you need help figuring out what to put on your landing page, check out How to Create Killer Landing Pages That Convert Users and Landing Pages: A How-to Guide and 6 Fantastic Landing Page Examples You’ll Want to Copy.
+If you need help figuring out what to put on your landing page, check out How to Create a Landing Page In 8 Steps and How to Easily Create a Landing Page (in under 5 minutes) and 7 Steps to a Perfect Landing Page.

 You are wrong.
 Blogging on your own desert island when getting started is one of the worst mistakes you can make.
 Why?
 Because you have no captive audience yet.
 No matter how incredible your posts are, if you send them to your little obscure slice of the Internet, they will wither and die.